Generali shareholders decide in favor of the outgoing CEO – 04/29/2022 at 18:28

 “We will now work together with determination to preserve the interests of all shareholders,” promised Mr. Donnet, thus launching an appeal for unity.

-Within the future board of directors, which could meet on Monday, he will have to live with the three elected representatives of the opposing camp, including Mr. Caltagirone, who had left him with a bang in January to prepare his own list.
+Within the future board of directors, which might meet on Monday, he will have to live with the three elected representatives of the opposing camp, including Mr. Caltagirone, who had left him with a bang in January to prepare his own list.
 The ten other members come from Mr. Donnet’s list.

 The slingers published a plan in March presented as being “more ambitious” than that of the CEO, called “Waking up the lion”, in allusion to the emblem of the insurer.